Exupery/ShardCounter/README.md

 # ShardCounter
 ### World of Warcraft warlock addon
-Displays the number of available Soul Shards (for affliction) or Burning Embers (for destruction).
+Displays the number of available Soul Shards.
 By default this displays only when in combat but can be toggled to display out of combat.

 ## Commands
 * /shardcounter always - Always show the frame